 To quantify the improvement in performance, the Altavista images were manually annotated with bounding boxes around any people present.
-Out of the 1018 images, 544 contained people, and of these, 173 images contained people occupying more than 20% of the image.
+Out of the 1,018 images, 544 contained people and of these 173 images contained people occupying more than 20 percent of the image.

 Fig. 10 shows the precision-recall curves for the people detection task.
-Fig. 10(c) shows the performance for all Altavista images while Fig. 10(d) shows the performance on the subset where people occupy at least 20% of the image.
-Note that the raw Altavista performance is the same irrespective of the persons' size (in both plots, by 5% recall the precision is at the level of chance).
-This illustrates the difference between indexing an image using non visual vs. visual cues.
+Fig. 10c shows the performance for all Altavista images, while Fig. 10d shows the performance on the subset where people occupy at least 20 percent of the image.
+Note that the raw Altavista performance is the same, irrespective of the person's size (in both plots, by 5 percent, recall the precision is at the level of chance).
+This illustrates the difference between indexing an image using nonvisual versus visual cues.
 Fig. 10 also shows the results obtained when running a frontal face detector (an OpenCV implementation of Viola and Jones boosted cascade [27], [41]).
 We run the face detector on the original high-resolution images.
+Note that the performance of our approach working on 32×32 images is comparable to that of the dedicated face detector on highresolution images.
+For comparison, Fig. 10 also shows the results obtained when running the face detector on lowresolution images.
+(We downsampled each image so that the smallest axis has 32 pixels; we then upsampled the images again to the original resolution using bicubic interpolation.
+The upsampling operation was to allow the detector to have sufficient resolution to be able to scan the image.)
+The performance of the OpenCV detector drops dramatically with low-resolution images.